← All workflows

 Common pitfalls

-- Jane’s online booking does not automatically enforce therapist-patient pairing preferences in the waitlist fill sequence.
-ClinicSync’s waitlist rules need to be configured to match patient-therapist pairs before offering alternative clinicians.
+• Jane’s online booking does not automatically enforce therapist-patient pairing preferences in the waitlist fill sequence.
+Configure Jane’s waitlist rules to match patient-therapist pairs before offering alternative clinicians.
 Skipping this configuration sends patients to the wrong clinician and creates more rescheduling work.

 When this is worth the setup

-A solo practitioner with a Jane subscription and at least five cancellations per month can recover most of the lost revenue with Jane’s built-in waitlist features and ClinicSync alone.
-The investment is the ClinicSync subscription and a few hours of configuration.
+A solo practitioner with a Jane subscription and at least five cancellations per month can recover most of the lost revenue with Jane’s built-in waitlist features and Quo for SMS follow-up.
+The investment is a Quo subscription and a few hours of configuration on the n8n workflow.
 Adding Rebookly makes sense once lapsed recurring clients are a visible problem, typically when a practice has been running long enough to accumulate clients who attended three to six sessions and stopped without formally discharging.
 The n8n layer for therapist-side scheduling is worth building when a practice has two or more clinicians and has experienced at least one cascade of displaced clients from a single availability change.
-HealOS becomes worth evaluating at five or more clinicians where managing three separate Jane-adjacent subscriptions starts to create its own overhead.
+HealOS becomes worth evaluating at five or more clinicians where managing separate Jane-adjacent subscriptions starts to create its own overhead.

 Want this wired up in your business?